rach/rach.github.io/_posts/2015-07-09-keep-your-gems-and-npms-inside-your-virtualenv.md

 And all yours gems/npms will be installed in your vitualenv and will be deleted with it.

-If you are using [direnv](direnv) then you can copy the script into your `.envrc`.
+If you are using [direnv][direnv] then you can copy the script into your `.envrc`.

 This is an updated version of an older post from my previous blog but the infos is still actual as I'm still using a similar technique when jungling between different projects.

 This technique as the trade off of not doing any tidying after itself when deactivating the virtualenv and keeping the environment variables.

-I'm using virtualenwrapper so I developed 2 small plugins: [virtualenv.npm](virtualenv-npm), [virtualenv.npm](virtualenv-npm)); which allows to do the same but also handle the cleaning when you deactivate the virtualenv.
+I'm using virtualenwrapper so I developed 2 small plugins: [virtualenv.npm][virtualenv-npm], [virtualenv.npm][virtualenv-npm]; which allows to do the same but also handle the cleaning when you deactivate the virtualenv.

 [virtualenv]:   https://pypi.python.org/pypi/virtualenv
 [virtualenvwrapper]:   https://pypi.python.org/pypi/virtualenvwrapper